Everyone is welcome to have a their baby or child baptized at a

 be married to ask for a Christening for your child.
 You do

-not have to be an active churchgoer - as parents, you do not even
+not have to have been a regular churchgoer - as parents, you do not

-have to have been Christened yourselves.
-Everyone is welcome at
+even have to have been Christened yourselves.
+Everyone is welcome

-their local church.
-Just ask your local vicar if this is something
+at their local church.
+Just ask your local vicar if this is

 3. What about godparents?